teresabowe/furniture-restoration-collective/README.md

 ---

-As a shop owner, I can delete products in user interface so that I can ensure the product inventory is up to date (should-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/32" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/32/hovercard">#32</a>
+As a shop owner, I can delete products from the user interface so that I can ensure the product inventory is up to date (should-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/32" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/32/hovercard">#32</a>

 1. Log in as an administrator to the site
 2. Click on the Product Management menu